Citation, DOI, disclosures and article data

-In some cases sterile abscess formation has been described where a irritant drug or substance is injected into the skin, resulting in aseptic inflammation and abscess formation.
+In some cases sterile abscess formation has been described where an irritant drug or substance is injected into the skin, resulting in aseptic inflammation and abscess formation.

 Subcutaneous abscesses are usually diagnosed clinically and do not routinely require any imaging.
 In complex cases where possible radical surgical treatment is being considered imaging may be undertaken to determine the extent of soft tissue involvement.
-CT remains the preferred modality for most abscess evaluation.
-Ultrasound is being shown to be increasingly useful in differentiate cellulitis with gross cutaneous swelling from a true abscess with one study reporting that ultrasound evaluation changed management in half of all emergency cases of cellulitis.3
+MRI is the preferred modality for the evaluation of more deep soft tissue abscesses 4.

 anechoic or hypoechoic spherical collections of echogenic fluid

 there may be an echogenic capsule but often the borders are poorly defined

 compression with the transducer may induce movement or swirling of the abscess contents

 Possible imaging differential considerations include

-- 1. Stevens DL, Bisno AL, Chambers HF et-al. Practice guidelines for the diagnosis and management of skin and soft tissue infections: 2014 update by the Infectious Diseases Society of America.
-Clin.
-Infect.
-Dis.
+- 1. Stevens D, Bisno A, Chambers H et al. Practice Guidelines for the Diagnosis and Management of Skin and Soft Tissue Infections: 2014 Update by the Infectious Diseases Society of America.
+Clin Infect Dis.
 2014;59(2):e10-52. doi:10.1093/cid/ciu444 - Pubmed

-- 2. Singer AJ, Talan DA.
-Management of skin abscesses in the era of methicillin-resistant Staphylococcus aureus.
-N. Engl.
-J. Med.
+- 2. Singer A & Talan D. Management of Skin Abscesses in the Era of Methicillin-Resistant Staphylococcus Aureus.
+N Engl J Med.
 2014;370(11):1039-47. doi:10.1056/NEJMra1212788 - Pubmed

-- 3. Tayal VS, Hasan N, Norton HJ et-al. The effect of soft-tissue ultrasound on the management of cellulitis in the emergency department.
+- 3. Tayal V, Hasan N, Norton H, Tomaszewski C. The Effect of Soft-Tissue Ultrasound on the Management of Cellulitis in the Emergency Department.
 Acad Emerg Med.
 2006;13(4):384-8. doi:10.1197/j.aem.2005.11.074 - Pubmed